Tan-Thai/Trailrunner-Proj-TDD/TDD-Diary.md

 I might work more today, but odds are not.
 Got an early hospital visit the next day (01/14), so I'll not push myself to work anymore unless a 💡 hits.
+---
+***
+## "Day 4" - 01/14-25

+- [x] Advanced G assignments.
+(Kept as a single point for now)
+- [ ] Start on VG assignments.
+- [x] Complete `MenuHandler`'s functions (few adjustments left)
+- [ ] Code cleanup, remove old redundant code or non-used code.
+(Partial)
+- [x] Create new function in `ScannerWrapper` for `MenuHandler` methods. (tests too)

+### Agenda

+Ideally get done with all the G related assignments today if I have missed any.
+Most of the heavy work is sorted and passed their respective tests.
+When G is done, look into VG assignments and determine if it's easier to implement *before* or *after* code clean-up.
+Before that is definitely adding tests and code for `ScannerWrapper` to preserve the class logic of single responsibility.

+### Fleeting-Notes

+Once again, I'm struck with narcolepsy and now started working at 23:27 on the 14th...
+I feel like the "Day x" for me does not work at all due to this.🙃

+Added a few `minutes > seconds` methods and the inverse to avoid faffing with writing 10023 seconds.
+It feels more normal to input how many minutes you have been exercising.

+Missed to write a try/catch block in `MenuHandler > resolveSessionCreation()`, also added `id.tolower()` for the hashmap to ensure that the key's stay the same.

+Not going to lie, `menuHandler` is handling **A LOT**.
+It should have been split into multiple classes.
+But it was created with *hate* and *despair*...
+I'll ~~maybe~~ fix it if I find the time.
+But it's a cursed child of mine that was made during the projects darkest times and shall forever be stained as such.👀 I'll at least sort it somewhat with regions.

+Noticed some small spots I've missed due to only seeing green tests.
+It was more UX/UI related or logic that the tests *shouldn't* cover.
+I would say the reason for that is because so much is tied to the menu logic that is not related to the assignment.

+### ScannerWrapper

+Added tests for valid date input `checkIfValidDate`.
+Might change the rest of input validations to reflect a specific assignment if the need is specific it enough, such as date, double/int instead of casting (int) etc.

+All of that is lower prio due to not being related to assignment as a whole, back to `MenuHandler`!

+I've made use of `scannerWrapper` to ensure that a date always is returned, even if someone enters a **blank** space. `dateInput` will automatically return the current time if no other *proper* date is given.
+**if** they somehow manage to enter nothing for date, then I created a constructor for session that does not take in a `LocalDate` which sends `LocalDate.now()` to the date.
+Tests was also made ahead of time.

+Another test added is `dateInputTest_BlankInput()` in `ScannerWrapper`.

+### MenuHandler

+I'll have to restructure the menu slightly to accommodate `showUserInfo()` within the main menu.
+Multiple tests will most likely fail due to mocking of menu choices changing.

+Tried to create an adaptable mock that counted switch-cases(choices) and sent in an `int` to `numberInput` to add that as a max limit.
+The issue is that I then would have to remake the entire structure of Mock/when inputs for each singular menu (since they are all different in amounts).
+For the sake of the assignment, I'll not work on this function despite knowing that people can enter a number that would result it in being out of bounds.

+I can do a `while(true)` forced loop during wrong input.
+But that would also lead to multitudes of mocked `0`inputs to step out one menu after the other.

+Need to add an option pre search or post search to sort list based on time/distance. <br/>
+I decided to change the logic instead, sending in restructured session based on search into `viewSessionList()`.
+From there on out it loops within itself and re-arranges the list as needed depending on the choices of the user.
+The one drawback would be that you have to exit manually instead of getting lobbed to the out-most menu.
+`changeSortMethod_SessionPrintTest()` tests this functionality and by proxy, ensuring that one of the 6 sort methods are functional.

+### InputLimit
+Added a quick enum for the character limit for certain inputs.
+Only name and session are implemented due to ease of change.
+Int would most likely rely on me changing a few things with how int works, and that would in turn cause quite an effect on the whole system.
+Ofc tests help minimise the time spent, but we also have to consider the fact that it's out of scope of our assignment.